New York Workplace Injury Lawyers

 What Is Covered and What Is Not

 Workers’ compensation only covers medical costs and lost income related to the job.
 Workers’ compensation does not cover pain and suffering, loss of future wages, loss of consortium, or any other type of loss.
-You do have a right to transitional or alternative work assignments to ease your way back into work.
+You have a right to transitional or alternative work assignments to ease your way back into work.

 Third-Party Liability Claims

-The benefit of filing a third-party liability claim is that, unlike with workers’ compensation, you are not barred from suing for pain and suffering or other non-economic losses.
+The benefit of filing a third-party liability claim is that, unlike workers’ compensation, you are not barred from suing for pain and suffering or other non-economic losses.
 The downside is that a personal injury claim will not be paid out immediately.
 As with any personal injury suit, you could face years in court before receiving compensation.